Somertonman/hackathon/README.md

 # Age group detection regardless of face mask during pandemic using Tensorflow/ResNet

+## Description

+Masks play a crucial role in protecting the health of individuals against respiratory diseases, as is one of the few precautions available for COVID-19 in the absence of worldwide vaccination.
+The other important thing is to protect the most vulnerable groups of people (usually, elderly) from exposing them to the excessive risk of attending public facilities with access control.
+In this work, we tried to provide a solution for dealing with the issue of image classification by face to provide instruments for government-related limitations.

 ## Team members:
 * Anastasiya Spirova
 * Aleksandr Krainov